fbpx

 Credit Albert Mondor

 One of the challenges of flexitarianism is to maintain sufficient daily intake of protein.
-Here are some protein-rich plants that you can grow at home:
+Here are some tasty plants for more protein that you can grow at home:

 • Broccoli